Group Tour Essentials

 If you have any special dietary requirements you must notify us at the time of booking.
 While we will make every effort to cater for you, we cannot guarantee that this will be possible.

 Travelling in the destinations that we visit requires a good deal of understanding that often standards simply won’t be as they are at home.
 While we aim to make your trip as comfortable as possible, please be aware that we are often visiting remote or less developed regions that may have little infrastructure.
-This is particularly true in Kamchatka – outside of the towns, and even in some of them, there is very little provision for tourism.
 While we aim to make your trip run as smoothly as possible there may be times when we need to ask for your patience while we rectify any problems.

 What to take with you